lukasfischer1998/LeetCode-Solutions/CONTRIBUTING.md

 - **Continuous Integration**: Ensure that your code passes any automated tests or checks set up for the repository.

+## Code of Conduct

+Please note that this repository follows the [Code of Conduct](CODE_OF_CONDUCT.md).
+Be respectful and considerate of others' contributions and opinions.

 ## Get Help